mutefiRe/gmbh-monorepo/loadtest/README.md

 # gmbh Load Test (Black Box)

 This is a black-box load test that targets a running gmbh API.
-It creates data, spawns multiple waiter users, and sends concurrent orders.
+It uses the **current event** and existing waiter users to send concurrent orders for a fixed duration.
 It does **not** assert anything; you manually verify results (e.g., print output).

 ## Requirements